top of page

 The Islamic Koran mentions Mary as the mother of Jesus.

-Mary is elevated to the highest position among women by the Islamic faith.
+The Islamic faith elevates Mary to the highest position among women.

 Indeed, the Koran mentions Jesus and regards him as a messenger from Allah.